Building a home recording studio is a HUGE project…isn’t it?

 For a standard project studio in a small 10×10 room, these are the EXACT ones I recommend:

-As you can see, good mic cables can get fairly expensive, so if you’re looking for something in a different price range, or you just want to learn more…check out this post:
+As you can see, good mic cables can get fairly expensive, so if you’re looking for something in a different price range, or you just want to learn more about mic cables in general…check out this post:

 While many beginners assume that all mic stands are the same…